tjweldon/resourceez/README.md

 ResourceEZ (reource easy) was born of my frustration with `attrs` and `dataclasses` both being a bit too clever for serialising/deserialising rest resources as a client.

-Often the implementation of a rest client is a crystalisation of the author(s) understanding of parts of the interface that they choose to imlement their use cases.
+Often the implementation of a rest client is a crystalisation of the author(s) understanding of parts of the interface that they need to imlement their use cases.
 If the upstream API is complex or deeply nested, this kind of code can be an absolute nigtmare of nested dict/list access, with code like:

 ```python
 resp = requests.get(url)